 FrontLine Farming | Center for Food Justice and Healthy Communities

 FrontLine Farming’s mission is to create greater equity across our food system on the front range of Colorado.
-While we approach this work with the framework of food access, food justice, and food sovereignty, we have focused research undertakings each year that help us journey toward outcomes.
-This research agenda lays out our expected work in 2021 related to data activism, education, and policy that will provide us the knowledge needed for our pursuit of greater equity.
+While we approach this work with the framework of food access, food justice, and food sovereignty, we undertake research each year that helps us journey toward action and change.
+This research agenda recaps some of the analysis and publications we accomplished last year and outlines our aspirational work in 2022 that will provide us the knowledge needed for our pursuit of greater equity, liberation and sovereignty.

 Metrics for assessing and furthering racial equity in the Colorado Agriculture/Food System

 Data on Black Indigenous and People of Color in the Colorado Food System

 Water rights in Colorado

 Pathways to data sovereignty